Freight Shipping from Stockton to Cleveland

 How much does it cost to ship freight from Stockton to Cleveland?

-Full truckload (FTL) rates from Stockton, CA to Cleveland, OH currently range from $5,870-$7,235 for a standard dry van load over the 2,730-mile route.
+Full truckload (FTL) rates from Stockton, CA to Cleveland, OH currently range $5,870-$7,235 (roughly $2.18-$2.66 per mile over 2,730 miles).
 LTL shipments typically cost $1,702-$2,721 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Stockton to Cleveland?